Anatomy of Cat Claws

 Take it one nail at a time while working as quickly as you can to prevent your cat losing their patience.
 Do as many nails as you safely can and give your cat lots of treats.
 You can always try again later in the day or the following day if you couldn’t trim all the nails at once.

-Pro Tip: Some expert nail trimmers recommend letting your cat eat a treat while trimming their nails to keep them distracted.
+Pro Tip: Some expert nail trimmers, like our friends at Petmate, recommend letting your cat eat a treat while trimming their nails to keep them distracted.
 Treats include chews, small bits of canned food, or tuna juice placed on the table where you are doing the nail trim.